dydx-06/yt/README.md

 # yt
-Code for all Manim Animations
+Code for all Manim animations